 A major component of her research during the MS studies has been the inquiry of the De-anonymity Problem in Complex Networks.
 Subsequently, she published a paper titled "Characterization and Identification of Roles in Connection Networks"(in Portuguese) in 2010.
 She also presented a poster "Characterization and Identification of Roles in TCP Connection Networks" in IFIP Performance 2010.
 Eventually, these combined research efforts led her to complete her Master Thesis "Characterization and Identification of Vertices and Roles in Connection Networks and Random Graph Models" (in Portuguese) published in August 2011.
 In addition to her graduate research activities, Larissa worked for three months at INRIA - Sophia Antipolis - France leading specific research activities on CCN Caches problems.

 Larissa worked on several projects as an advanced graduate student at Boston University.
 Particularly, she led a project on statistical analysis of networking data, where she proposed a new methodology to disambiguate router alias using trace-route measurements.
 This research was published at the Global Internet Symposium 2013 under the title "AliasCluster: A Lightweight Approach to Interface Disambiguation".
-In parallel to the research activities, she also worked at Verisign Labs in a project aiming at detecting DNS anomalies.
+In parallel to the research activities, she also worked as an intern at Verisign Labs in a project aiming at detecting DNS anomalies.

 Over the last years at Boston University PhD program, she explored other research areas including thought modelling and data analysis on the opinion dynamics.
 Consequently, she published the paper "Closed-Loop Opinion Formation" at the WebSci 2017.
 Her presentation of this research showed how the dynamical systems composed of users and recommender systems behave, as each element evolves in time.
 Her particular contribution to this field has centered on the systematic effects of recommender systems on the user opinion.

 Furthermore, Larissa investigated over-time variation of online ratings.
 Using a set of tools, she elucidated different factors - such as platforms characteristics, user population and, item type - role in the dynamic of these ratings.
-This work will be presented and published at the International Symposium on Social Media Mining and Analysis (SMMA) in June 2018 under the title "Unravelling the Dynamics of Online Ratings".
+This work was presented and published at the International Symposium on Social Media Mining and Analysis (SMMA) in June 2018 under the title "Unravelling the Dynamics of Online Ratings".

 In her latest project, she is leading a research focusing on some recommendations dynamics on the YouTube platform.